Old SWC rivals Texas A&M-Arkansas game highlights SEC slate - WHIZ News

 LONG SHOT

-South Alabama visits No. 1 Alabama as 44 1/2 point underdogs, according to FanDuel Sportsbook.
+Southern Mississippi visits No. 1 Alabama as 44 1/2 point underdogs, according to FanDuel Sportsbook.
 The Crimson Tide have won the past seven in the series, including the past two with Nick Saban as coach, by a combined score of 101-17.
-It’s the first time South Alabama has played a team ranked No. 1 in the AP since facing Bear Bryant’s Alabama club in 1980.
+It’s the first time Southern Miss has played a team ranked No. 1 in the AP poll since facing Bear Bryant’s Alabama club in 1980.
 That didn’t go well for the Golden Eagles, who fell 42-7.
-Even worse for South Alabama, you can bet Saban will want to crank up his offense, which misfired at times in Alabama’s 31-29 win at The Swamp.
+Even worse for Southern Miss, you can bet Saban will want to crank up his offense, which misfired at times in Alabama’s 31-29 win at The Swamp.

 IMPACT PLAYERS

-Note: This story has been corrected to show that Alabama faces Southern Mississippi, not South Alabama.